 Obviously this can be adjusted depending on how long you stay, whether or not you have access to a washing machine and the likelihood of your children ruining outfits (muddy or snowy places, etc).
 And don’t forget to pack each day’s clothes up together by taking everything your kid will need for 1 day and then rolling it all up tightly.
 Then there’s no rummaging around suitcases looking for stuff!

-4. Lastly, if you’re going to be flying with your crew, don’t be tempted to overpack!
+4. Lastly, when it comes to stuff to do on a plane or road trip, don’t be tempted to overpack!
 There are a few essentials you want to have with you, but the less crap you have to haul through security and 4 miles to your gate (which, when traveling with kids, will always be the furthest one possible, obviously) the better!

 Also check out this post for my favorite household items to entertain squirmy toddlers on a plane!